madlambda/jtoh/README.md

 }
 ```

-In this case the application does no JSON structured logging
+In this case the application does no JSON structured logging,
-(which is perfectly fine in some scenarios),
-but there is a lot of data around the
+there is a lot of data around the
 actual application log that can be useful for filtering but after
-being used for filtering is pure cognitive noise.
+being used for filtering it is pure cognitive noise.

 Using jtoh like this: